bokeh/bokeh/docs/bokeh/source/docs/user_guide/topics/categorical.rst

 and indicate pairings by connecting the paired dots with a line.
 The slope of each line highlights the magnitude and direction of change.

-This example uses the ``segment`` glyph to draw the line connecting the paired dots.
+This example uses the ``segment`` glyph to draw the line connecting the paired dots:
-A ``LabelSet`` object is also used to label each dots with the country it represents:

 .. bokeh-plot:: __REPO__/examples/topics/categorical/slope_graph.py
     :source-position: above